marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

     * :pencil2: HMMs :alarm_clock: due Mar-11-F
 ---
 * Mar-08-T: **Midterm Exam (may move to Mar-10-R, so keep both dates open)**
-* Mar-10-R: Pandas data tables and exploratory data analysis
+* Mar-10-R: Pandas dataframes and exploratory data analysis
-    * :cyclone: You will be able to work with datasets using Pandas DataFrames (i.e. tables).
+    * :cyclone: You will be able to work with datasets using Pandas dataframes (i.e. tables).
+    * :cyclone: You will be able to convert between a spreadsheet file and a Pandas dataframe.
     * :cyclone: You will appreciate some advantages of Pandas over traditional spreadsheet programs like Excel.
-    * :cyclone: You will see how Pandas can allow for rapid Exploratory Data Analysis and Visualization.
+    * :cyclone: You will see how Pandas can allow for rapid Exploratory Data Analysis (EDA) and Visualization.
-    * :cyclone: You will be introduced to several packages that provide additional features for interacting with Pandas DataFrames or Exploratory Data Analysis.
+    * :cyclone: You will be introduced to several packages that provide additional features or work together with Pandas dataframes.
     * `conda install pandas`
     * `conda install seaborn`
     * `conda install pip`